Inouit/styleguide/php/README.md

 The closing `?>` tag MUST be omitted from files containing only PHP.

-### 2.2.
+### 1.2.
 Lines

-There MUST NOT be a hard limit on line length.

-The soft limit on line length MUST be 120 characters; automated style checkers MUST warn but MUST NOT error at the soft limit.
+The soft limit on line length MUST be 120 characters.

 Lines SHOULD NOT be longer than 80 characters; lines longer than that SHOULD be split into multiple subsequent lines of no more than 80 characters each.

-There MUST NOT be trailing whitespace at the end of non-blank lines.
+Remove trailing spaces

 Blank lines MAY be added to improve readability and to indicate related blocks of code.

-There MUST NOT be more than one statement per line.

-### 2.3.
+### 1.3.
 Indenting

-Code MUST use an indent of 4 spaces, and MUST NOT use tabs for indenting.
+Code MUST use 4 spaces for indenting, not tabs.

-> N.b.: Using only spaces, and not mixing spaces with tabs, helps to avoid
-> problems with diffs, patches, history, and annotations.
-The use of spaces
-> also makes it easy to insert fine-grained sub-indentation for inter-line
-> alignment.

-### 2.4.
+### 1.4.
 Keywords and True/False/Null

+The PHP constants `true`, `false`, and `null` MUST be in lower case.

 PHP [keywords](http://php.net/manual/en/reserved.keywords.php) MUST be in lower case.

-The PHP constants `true`, `false`, and `null` MUST be in lower case.

-## 3. Namespace and Use Declarations
+## 2. Namespace and Use Declarations
 When present, there MUST be one blank line after the `namespace` declaration.

 When present, all `use` declarations MUST go after the `namespace`